Tag Archives: planning-control-distributed

 TRUSSES: Temporarily, Robots Unite to Surmount Sandy Entrapments, then Separate

-The project will develop methods for teams of robots to jointly overcome environmental hazards on the Moon by attaching to each other to form larger and more stable, maneuverable structures.
+This project is a collaboration with research groups at Penn (Mark Yim, Daniel Koditschek, Douglas Jerolmack) and at USC (Feifei Qian).
+The aim for this project is to develop methods for teams of robots to jointly overcome environmental hazards on the Moon by attaching to each other to form larger and more stable, maneuverable structures.
 The robots will use their interactions with the ground to form a map of safe and risky terrain, attach to each other as support when the ground traversal risk is high, move in a coordinated fashion once joined, and, once the maneuver has been successfully completed, separate to continue their original individual missions.

 The TRUSSES project will develop algorithms that provide robots with two main capabilities: 1) estimate robot-to-regolith interactions in order to plan safe maneuvers, and 2) plan truss formations and coordinated motions for robots to push and pull each other to safe locations.
 The system will be evaluated to verify risk estimation, risk avoidance, risk mitigation, and recovery from failure.